lesaint/lesaint.github.io/_drafts/using_an_enum_instead_of_a_string_to_resolve_a_view_in_spring_mvc.md

 ---
 layout: post
 title: Using enum instead of String to resolve view
-tags: SpringMVC, Java
 ---

 On the current project I'm working on, we are using Spring MVC.
 This framework is nice, mature and efficient.

-But we are currently using String as return type of our `@RequestMapping` method (as most people probably do) and I don't like that very much.
+But we are currently using String as return type of our `@RequestMapping` methods (as most people probably do) and I don't like that very much.
 We end up having magic number Strings in the code or (better but not great) constants in controllers.

 I would rather have all the name of the views in a single place, an enum for exemple.
-Better, I would like `@RequestMapping` method to return a enum constant representing the view to forward to.
+Better, I would like `@RequestMapping` methods to return a enum constant representing the view to forward to.

 Spring MVC supports a lot of return types out-of-the-box but not enums.
 Here is how to extends Spring MVC to do it.

 ## create a enum with a String property